MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 QR codes only persist in the boot session.
 Once you reboot your device (or restart the driver), QR codes will be detected as new objects.
 QR codes are unique and persist within the driver session.

-#### How does that work with the underlying platform?
-Where do they persist?

-They only persist in memory (asic/soc).

-#### How do I clear them during testing, when it's most useful to clear them?

 You can ignore the QR codes older than a timestamp if you want.
 Currently the API does not have a way to clear them as multiple apps might be interested in them.
 At the app level, you can ignore QR codes not updated recently.
 A logic can be added to ignore the ones not updated, for example time `t`.
-It's app-specific, and up to the app to decide on what to do.
+It's app-specific, and up to the app developer to decide on what to do.

 #### How do I get the time stamp from the qpc ticks?